kokororin/pixiv.moe/docs/API.md

 ### Fetch access token

-All request to `pixiv.moe API` should be passed with `x-kotori-token` header.
+All request to `pixiv.moe API` should be passed with `Authorization` header.
 There is a limit on the number of requests per minute.

 ```bash